About Lainey

 When I’m not writing (or reading), you’ll find me hunting down new single malts, and checking out rooftop bars (I have popular blog posts about the Rooftops Bars of San Miguel and Best Place to Watch Sunset in Cartagena).

-Short Bios:
+Short & Long Bios:

-Inspired by a decade of being the only woman in the corporate boardroom, The Exit Strategy is fun feminist fiction, that has been called a “rallying call for women to believe in themselves and join together”.
-It tells the story of a Silicon Valley investor who first meets her husband’s mistress across the negotiating table.
+Lainey Cameron is an award-winning author, a book marketing expert, and host of the Best of Book Marketing Podcast.
+A recovering tech industry executive, her first novel, The Exit Strategy, was inspired by a decade of being the only woman in the corporate boardroom.
+It’s been called a “rallying call for women to believe in themselves and join together” and tells the story of a Silicon Valley investor who first meets her husband’s mistress across the negotiating table.

-Lainey Cameron is an award-winning author, a marketing expert, a digital nomad, and host of the Best of Women’s Fiction podcast.
-A recovering tech industry executive, her first novel, The Exit Strategy, has won fourteen book awards and became an Amazon #1 bestseller.
+Lainey Cameron is an award-winning author, a book marketing expert, and host of the Best of Book Marketing Podcast.
+A recovering tech industry executive, her novel, The Exit Strategy, was an Amazon #1 bestseller in feminist books, and won fifteen book awards.